burnttoastdev/Trade-Upgrade/README.md

 # Trade Upgrade

-**Tired of the villager trade limit holding back your progress?
+**Tired of the villagers' trade limit holding back your progress?
 Trade Upgrade offers a solution!** This data pack introduces a new late-game item that significantly increases the maximum trade limit of villagers, eliminating the tedious process of endlessly shuffling villagers.
 This project was my first full data pack, born out of the frustration of managing villager trades and a desire for a more streamlined experience.

 ## Key Features